okta-samples/okta-spring-boot-sample/README.md

 ## Get the Code

-Grab and configure this project using `okta start spring-boot --branch webflux`.
+Grab and configure this project using `okta start spring-boot -b webflux`.

-> **NOTE**: If you'd like to use Spring MVC instead of WebFlux, use `okta start spring-boot`.

-You can also clone this branch and run `okta start` in it.
+You can also clone this repo and run `okta start` in it.

 ```bash
 git clone -b webflux https://github.com/okta-samples/okta-spring-boot-sample.git